How to answer challenging interview questions and land your dream job

 When answering this question, it’s important that you’re honest when answering these type of questions – if flexible working and office dogs are a deal breaker for you then you need to be make this clear, otherwise you might be disappointed once you start your new role.
 Interviews are a two-way process so it’s important that you’re realistic about whether it’s a place you can see yourself working.

-And if you’re looking to kickstart a successful career in law or business, the University of Law Business School has a number of courses to help prepare you for the future.
-Find out more about our BA (Hons) Business (FinTech) with Law course and our BA (Hons) Business Management with Law, or request a prospectus to see our full range of business courses.
+If you’re looking to kickstart a successful career in law or business, The University of Law Business School has a number of courses to help prepare you for the future.